-With a high price tag, you'd expect high quality and performance too.
-Yet, it seems that whenever you are in a hurry — your Final Cut Pro slows down or even grinds to a halt, frustratingly affecting your workflow.
+With a high price tag, you'd expect high quality and performance, too.
+Yet, it seems that whenever you are in a hurry, your Final Cut Pro slows down or even grinds to a halt, frustratingly affecting your workflow.
+Let us help you cope with this annoying nuisance and show how to speed up Final Cut Pro.

 Why is Final Cut slow?

 Retailers and repair shops usually suggest buying an external graphics processing unit (eGPU) or additional RAM.
-However, these days most Macs don't have the option to upgrade their RAM!
-So before you start investing in expensive hardware, follow these genius tricks that could save you time, effort, and money.
+However, these days, most Macs don't have the option to upgrade their RAM, and buying eGPU can be expensive.
+So, follow these genius tricks first, and they could save you time, effort, and money.

 How to speed up Final Cut